I Married Marge: Plot

 Marge worries she may be pregnant again after a home pregnancy test is inconclusive, so she drives to Dr. Hibbert's office to take another test.
 While Marge is gone, Homer tells Bart, Lisa, and Maggie the story of their marriage and Bart's birth.

 In 1980, Homer is working at a mini golf course while dating Marge.
-The day after having sex inside a castle on the golf course, Marge discovers she is pregnant and tells Homer.
+Some time after having sex inside a castle on the golf course, Marge discovers she is pregnant and tells Homer.
 Homer proposes marriage to Marge, and she accepts.
 They get married at a seedy wedding chapel across the state line and spend their wedding night on the living room couches at the Bouvier family's house.

 Homer discovers his wages from the golf course are insufficient to support his growing family.
 He applies for a job at the Springfield Nuclear Power Plant, but he does not get the job, partially because of his lack of experience with nuclear technology, and partially because Smithers favored two other applicants who were members of the same college fraternity as him.
 Homer gets jobs at several smaller businesses, but he is quickly fired from all of them.
 Due to financial difficulties, their newly-purchased baby supplies and Marge's wedding ring are repossessed.
 Feeling guilty, Homer leaves to find steady work, hoping to return once able to support his family.
 He leaves Marge a note explaining his departure and she is devastated when she reads it.

-Homer is hired as a cashier at a fast-food restaurant.
-Patty and Selma eat at the restaurant and see Homer working there.
+Patty and Selma eat at a fast-food restaurant where they see Homer working there as a cashier.
 Selma feels compelled to inform Marge, but Patty, who hates Homer, advises her not to.
 When Selma sees how devastated Marge is, she tells her about Homer's job.
-Homer and Marge reconcile, and Homer goes to the power plant, barges into Mr. Burns's office, and vigorously tells Mr. Burns that if he was hired at the power plant, he would be unwaveringly subservient.
-Impressed, Mr. Burns hires Homer.
+Homer and Marge reconcile, and Homer goes to the power plant, barges into Mr. Burns's office, and vigorously tells Burns that if he was hired at the power plant, he would be unwaveringly subservient.
+Impressed, Burns hires Homer.

 At the hospital, Homer announces that he has found work at the plant, allowing him to pay for Bart's imminent delivery.
 Bart uses Homer's cigarette lighter to set his tie on fire.

 After Homer ends his flashback, he tells Bart, Lisa and Maggie he is blessed to have such children and does not regret having them.
 Regardless, when Marge arrives back with the news she is not pregnant, Homer and Marge share a celebratory high-five.